Sydney-Informatics-Hub/ResearchPulseAI/README.md

 <details>
 <summary>What are the future development plans?</summary>

-Future development plans include:
-- Enhanced security features (SSO integration and private cloud deployment)
-- Integration of international health data catalogs
-- Media impact scoring
-- Expansion to other research domains beyond health and medical research
+Future development plans include enhanced security features like SSO integration and private cloud deployment options, integration of international health data catalogs and media impact scoring, and expansion to other research domains beyond health and medical research.
 </details>

 <details>